UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Fig. 4 — UGI Packaging 500pcs custom logo wholesale non-woven insulated thermal bags, showing full-panel logo print capability for bulk branding orders.

 ⚠️ UGI Packaging Note: Screen printing on foil-exterior aluminium cooler bags requires a specialised foil-compatible ink system and a corona treatment step to improve ink adhesion on the metallised surface.
-UGI Packaging’s in-house printing capability includes both the corona treatment station and the foil-compatible ink range required for this process.
+Not all printing suppliers are equipped for this substrate combination — UGI Packaging’s in-house printing capability includes both the corona treatment station and the foil-compatible ink range required for this process.

 Heat Transfer Printing: Full-Colour Photographic Artwork